abinit/abinit/doc/tutorial/compilation.md

 ??? note "Optional Exercise"

-     Compiler ABINIT with BLAS/ScalaPack from MKL.
+     Compile ABINIT with BLAS/ScalaPack from MKL.
      Scalapack (or ELPA) may lead to a significant speedup when running GS calculations with large [[nband]].
 See also the [[np_slk]] input variable.